atomone-hub/genesis/CONSTITUTION.md

  * IBC token transfers
  * ICS1 and ICS2 management

 ### Article 2.B.
-Cosmos Hub governance
+AtomOne Hub governance

-The working language of Cosmos Hub governance is English.
+The working language of AtomOne Hub governance is English.

 The quorum necessary for a proposal to be valid shall depend solely on the number of bonded ATOMs.